chrrrisw/trove-js/docs/api.md

 <a name="new_Trove.Article_new"></a>
 #### new Article(options)
-A class to hold a journal article
+A class to hold a journal article.

 | Param | Type |